Skip to content

 • I'm worried because the ice pack in my medication shipment melted during transit.
 Is my medication still safe and effective?

 The medication remains safe and effective even if the ice melts during transit.
 As temperatures rise, it is common for ice packs to melt during the shipping process.
 The purpose of the ice pack is to maintain a stable environment inside the box.
-Our pharmacy partner, Strive, has conducted rigorous heat stability studies on this medication, demonstrating that it retains its potency and effectiveness, even when exposed to temperatures as high as 104F for up to 7 days.
 Upon receiving your medication, please store it in the refrigerator as recommended.

-For any issues regarding medication administration issues (i.e. what happens if the medication is stored improperly, vial malfunctions, etc), please contact Strive pharmacy directly at 480-626-4366.
+For any issues regarding medication administration issues (i.e. what happens if the medication is stored improperly, vial or pen malfunction, etc., please reach out to your pharmacist and/or the manufacturer (Novo Nordisk, Eli Lilly).

 • What if I experience side effects?

-Common side effects with the compounded medication are the same as the commercial versions and most commonly include feeling full easily, upset stomach, acid reflux, nausea, vomiting (especially with eating too much), burping, gas, constipation, diarrhea, headache, fatigue, and depression.
+Common side effects most commonly include feeling full easily, upset stomach, acid reflux, nausea, vomiting (especially with eating too much), burping, gas, constipation, diarrhea, headache, fatigue, and depression.
 It is very important to stay hydrated while on these medications because dehydration can cause kidney damage.
 Side effects may disappear during treatment as your body adjusts.
 You should never have abdominal pain, vomiting and inability to hydrate, or dark urine while on these medications.
 You should never feel depressed or have thoughts of wanting to hurt yourself.

 If you experience any serious side effects, such as allergic reactions, abdominal pain, inability to stay hydrated, depression and thoughts of not wanting to be alive please seek emergency medical attention right away by calling 911.